talos/docker4data.website/docs.md

 ### Create the instance

 Log into [DigitalOcean][], then select "Create Droplet".
 Name your droplet.
-You can choose the second cheapest ($10/month) option.
+You can choose the cheapest ($5/month) option.
 Under "Select Image", choose the "Applications" tab and select "Docker 1.4.1 on 14.04".
 Create the droplet, and wait about a minute for it to be provisioned.

   [DigitalOcean]: https://www.digitalocean.com